 This guide provides instructions on how to validate the deployment of the Helm chart and identify common problems.
 It outlines how to use the environment validation container to gather insight into issues post deployment.

-To retrieve the pod names for the deployment, use the following command:
+To retrieve the pod status for the deployment, use the following command:

 kubectl -n cloudzero-agent get pods